 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

+She also recommended electric toothbrushes for patients with periodontal disease, bacterial plaque or a history of dental decay because they ease the path to effective brushing across your entire mouth, requiring significantly less effort than manual toothbrushes.
 "Angling the brush into the gumline and slowly moving from one tooth to the other — while the power brush is actually doing the movement to break up the biofilm — is so simple,” she said.
-“It is easier to focus on cleaning the entire mouth with a power brush."

 The limitations of electronic toothbrushes

 Using an electric toothbrush the same way that you use a manual toothbrush — brushing as fast or as hard — can potentially lead to issues like gum recession, said Dr. Joseph Field of the California-based Peninsula Center of Cosmetic Dentistry.
 And Doniger noted that doing this can also cause your gingival tissue to prematurely wear away, impacting the underlying tooth structure.

 It’s pretty simple: Most electric toothbrushes are designed to do the scrubbing for you, Field explained, so let it do the work.